wankhadeharshwardhan3-droid/Pace-tracker-cloud/README.md

-# Pace Tracker — Cloudflare Workers version
+# Pace Tra cker — Cloudflare Workers version

 This is your app ported from Netlify (Functions + Blobs) to a single Cloudflare Worker (Workers + KV + Cron Triggers).
 One project, one deploy,